afrendeiro/afrendeiro.github.io/_posts/2015-05-12-predicting_dyads_from_mnase.md

 <br>

 I needed the location of nucleosomal dyads in the K562 cell line (ENCODE tier 1 line).
-Surprisingly, although plenty of MNase-seq data exists, no nucleosome and dyad prediction exists.
+Surprisingly, although plenty of MNase-seq data for that cell line is available, no nucleosome and dyad prediction exists.

 ### NuMap
 I found the [NuMap](http://www-hsc.usc.edu/~valouev/NuMap/NuMap.html) software by Anton Valouev to do exactly what I intended.